willfurnass/data_pipeline_api/README.md

 **ToDo**

-# Current issues and questions

-**ToDo** Migrate these to GitHub issues.

-* Units thing seems ambitious - feels like we have to know quite a lot about what is stored where, and that it is easier to just do client side where you actually know.
-* It isn't obvious that the version should be stored in the metadata file, rather than having a file per version.
-* We should pick one of path (relative to root?) or location (relative to parameter), unless there is a compelling reason not to.
-* Why is the warning stuff inside the metadata file - shouldn't that all be tracked by the DB?
-* I'm not quite clear on how things tie together - feels like we should be just getting hashes for our inputs, and then recording them, and letting the DB figure it out?
-* Are "components" only relevant for datasets?
-If not, how are components encoded in parameter files?
-* I'm not clear how the attrs come into it with the dataset stuff.

-* Writes cannot subsequently be read.

 ## Static analysis

 [Automated static analysis results](https://app.codacy.com/gh/ScottishCovidResponse/data_pipeline_api/issues/index) are available - these should be interpreted with caution and the importance of each issue must be assessed individually.
 The setup is to use pylint with a [configuration file](.pylintrc).
 This is the default plus we ignore C0103 (variable names) and C0301 (line lengths).
 We do not make use of the overall "quality standards" features of codacy at this time as they are pretty arbitrary.